link1905/system-design-101/content/docs/web-service/microservice.md

 because network calls are not supposed to match the efficiency of native calls.

 {{< callout type="info" >}}
-Honestly, I’m not a fan of Microservice, and I know many developers feel the same.
+Honestly, I’m not a big fan of Microservice, and I know many developers feel the same.
 Once data leaves my service and travels over the network, it opens the door to a host of unpredictable issues that eat up my time and energy.